Arrow BOOK

 • Nausea

-• Mild changes in perception or feeling spaced out during or shortly after the infusion
+• Mild changes in perception during or shortly after the infusion

 Your consultant may advise: